 10.14.
-Transfer values represent the capital sums either receivable in respect of members from other schemes of previous employers or, payable to the scheme of new employers for members who have left this Scheme.
-They are recognised in the fund account on the date that the PSPA or the receiving scheme accepts the liability.
+Transfer values represent the capital sums either receivable in respect of members from other schemes of previous employers or payable to the Scheme of new employers for members who have left the scheme.
+They are accounted for on an accruals basis on the date that the PSPA or the receiving scheme accepts the liability.
 The liability normally transfers when a payment is made.